 Where we can prove that a problem at your home is being caused by a defect on a neighbouring property there are various legal notices that can be served asking an owner to remedy those defects within a reasonable time period.
 If a person fails to comply with a notice the Council may then carry out the necessary work and re-charge the owner.
 An owner can also be prosecuted for failing to comply with a notice.

-You may wish to enquire about the possibility of buying an empty property.
 The Authority might hold the owner's details, and if so, may be able to pass your details onto that person with your request.
 The Council cannot give you details of the owners of any properties, because such information is subject to data protection.

 It is recommended that if the property is left empty that you provide any immediate neighbours with your contact details.
 Any problems can then be reported to you directly to be acted upon.